Tax and Compliance 7 min

 Form W-2 is issued to every employee in the US.
 It shows how much they earned and how much was withheld in taxes over the course of the year.
 This form must be sent to employees and filed with the IRS by January 31 of the following year.

-link to W-2 employer responsibilities: What do you need to do?
+link to W-2 employer responsibilities: What do US companies need to do?

-W-2 employer responsibilities: What do you need to do?
+W-2 employer responsibilities: What do US companies need to do?

-Understand your W-2 employer responsibilities.
-Learn how Form W-2 works, and how to file them in a timely and accurate manner.
+Learn how Form W-2 works with our clear guide.
+Understand what you need to do as an employer, and how to file it in a timely and accurate manner.

 2. Form W-4 (Employee’s Withholding Certificate)